 § 492.6.
 Landscape Design Plan.

 (a) For the efficient use of water, a landscape shall be carefully designed and planned for the intended function of the project.
 A landscape design plan meeting the following design criteria shall be submitted as part of the Landscape Documentation Package.

+Construction and Demolition Debris

+Applicable projects are required to divert (reuse or recycle) 50% by weight of all construction and demolition (C&D) debris from construction demolition and renovation projects plus 100% of excavated soil and plant and land clearing debris.
+Contaminated materials, excavated soil and land clearing debris should not be calculated as part of the 50% diversion.
+Alternative Daily Cover (ADC) is not an acceptable form of diversion for plant material.

 Plant Material

-Any plant may be selected for the landscape, providing the Estimated Total Water Use in the landscape area does not exceed the Maximum Applied Water Allowance.
+The Estimated Total Water Use of selected plants in the landscape area shall not exceed the Maximum Applied Water Allowance.
 Methods to achieve water efficiency shall include one or more of the following:

 1. protection and preservation of native species and natural vegetation;